-What is a rebranding agency?
+What does a rebranding agency do?

 How much does a typical rebrand cost?